 Finally, food services.
 We are already seeing this happen on quite a large scale.
 Go into a restaurant and order by the app instead of a waiter.
 Go to McDonald’s and order via a touchscreen.

-In restaurants, using an app to order food to your table is also very popular.
-In fact, it has to be said that since the Covid-19 pandemic, more restaurants do seem to be using this, it is easier on the staff, easier for the customers, and prevents any unnecessary close contact.
+In restaurants, using an app to order food at your table is also very popular.
+It has to be said that since the COVID-19 pandemic, more restaurants do seem to be using this, it is easier on the staff, easier for the customers, and prevents any unnecessary close contact.

 The Future of Automation

-It is very clear that the future of our working lives will be very different from what they are today.
-Ai’s, automation, and advanced engineering systems promise improvements in safety, simplification of routine tasks, and higher productivity levels across boundless organizations.
+The future of our working lives will be very different from what they are today.
+AI, automation, and advanced engineering systems promise improvements in safety, simplification of routine tasks, and higher productivity levels across boundless organizations.

 While it might seem as though the technology is moving faster than we can keep up with, there is hardly anything new about the applications of automation and the robotics technologies we are seeing come into being.
 It has long been present in the workplace, handling the mundane and routine tasks we simply hate doing.

 So, what does this say for our future?

 Automation is expected to increase by 26 billion dollars by 2028

 AI technology and automation go hand in hand as they increase in the work environment.
 Realistically only 5% of jobs are fully automatable, humans will always play a critical role in the workplace.
 AI can help to find humans for the jobs that are needed in the space of AI and automation.

 For those that operate in this space, things look good, with endless opportunities.
 The actual demand for workflow automation processes is expected to spike to $26 billion by 2025, which is up from a measly $5 billion back in 2018.
 With more than 25% of companies using automation in their hiring process, and by 2022, around 70% of customer service interactions are leveraging some sort of AI automation technology.